When starting a hobby hydroponic gardening it’s helpful to know what to expect ahead of time. Here are the 8 stages of a hydroponic garden!

 Vegetative nutrients are rich in nitrogen, which is exactly what’s needed for the type of growth I mentioned above.

-If your growing leafy greens or herbs that we don’t need to flower in order to harvest, then this is the only stage of growth your plants will need to be in and you can jump to the harvest.
+If you’re growing leafy greens or herbs that we don’t need to flower in order to harvest, then this is the only stage of growth your plants will need to be in and you can jump to the harvest.

 The Flowering Stage

-If you’re growing a plant that produces fruit, then you’re now entering into the flowering stage of hydroponics.
-This means it’s time to change your light hours to a shorter duration and your nutrient regimen to bloom.
+If you’re growing a plant that produces fruit, then you’re now entering the flowering stage of hydroponics.
+This means it’s time to change your light hours to shorter duration and your nutrient regimen to bloom.

 Some plants will start producing flower buds after a certain timespan (dependent on the plant variety) while others will start producing flowers after a change in the daylight light hours they receive.